 We are very excited to be teaming up with BT to offer Residencies in their Acoustic Laboratory at Martlesham Heath.
 We want to hear from anyone interested in spending a week in this environment, whether you’re a composer, sound artist, experimental performer or group.

 The Post Office Research Centre at Martlesham Heath was opened by the Queen in 1975, following its move from Dollis Hill in London.
-The new site in east Suffolk was chosen for its flat and uncluttered landscape, ideal for testing the radio-based communication systems of the day.
+The site in east Suffolk was chosen for its flat and uncluttered landscape, ideal for testing the radio-based communication systems of the day.

 Extraordinary Acoustic Facilities